Refinitiv/Real-Time-SDK/Ema/Examples/Training/100_Series_Examples/110__MarketPrice__FileConfig/ReadMe.txt

 Distribution Server.

-110__MarketPrice__FileConfig illustrates an implicit dependence of the Omm Consumer on the EmaConfig.xml file located in the application's working directory.
+110__MarketPrice__FileConfig illustrates an implicit dependence of the OMM Consumer on the EmaConfig.xml file located in the application's working directory.
 Unlike other training examples, this application depends on EmaConfig.xml to determine its connectivity parameters.